 The Alabama Community Transition Medicaid Waiver is a statewide program that is administered by the Alabama Department of Senior Services (ADSS).

-Applicants must be residents of Alabama who are designated as disabled by the Social Security Administration OR be 65 years of age or older.
-All applicants must require a nursing facility level of care and currently be residing in a nursing home or another institutional setting, such as a hospital, for a minimum of 90 days.
-One exception, as mentioned above, is made for individuals who are receiving services via an Alabama HCBS Medicaid Waiver and are at risk of being placed in a nursing facility without ACT services.
+Applicants must be residents of Alabama who require a nursing facility level of care.
+They must currently reside in a nursing home or another institutional setting, such as a hospital.
+One exception to the nursing home resident rule, as mentioned above, is made for individuals who are receiving services via an Alabama HCBS Medicaid Waiver and are at risk of being placed in a nursing facility if they do not receive ACT services.

 There are options for applicants who are over the income / asset limit(s).
-As Medicaid eligibility can be very complicated, it is highly suggested individuals who are over the limit(s), consult a Professional Medicaid Planner.
-They are trained to assist applicants who find themselves in this very situation and are well versed in reallocating income and assets so that they do not count towards the limit(s).
+As Medicaid eligibility can be very complicated, it is highly recommended that individuals who are over the limit(s) consult a Professional Medicaid Planner.
+They are trained to assist applicants who find themselves in this very situation and are well versed in reallocating income and assets so that they do not count toward the limit(s).
 For instance, extra income can be deposited into a Miller Trust, also referred to as a Qualified Income Trust, and an Irrevocable Funeral Trust can be used to lower one’s countable assets.

 In addition to case management and transitional services (limited to $3,500), a variety of supportive benefits and services are available via ACT.
 As mentioned above, consumer direction of some services, such as personal care assistance, homemaker assistance, companionship care, and unskilled respite care, is an option.

 To learn more about the Alabama Community Transition Medicaid Waiver, click here.
-One can also contact the Alabama Department of Senior Services at call 1-800-243-5463 for additional information or to apply.
+One can also contact the Alabama Department of Senior Services at 1-800-243-5463 (1-800-AGE-LINE) for additional information or to apply.